 Four Men from Plaquemines and Saint Tammany Parishes Indicted for Violations of the Federal Controlled Substances and Gun Control Acts

-This case was investigated by the Federal Bureau of Investigation and the Jefferson Parish Sheriff’s Office.
-The prosecution is being handled by Assistant United States Attorney André Jones.
+The case was investigated by the Federal Bureau of Investigations.
+It is being prosecuted by Assistant United States Attorney David Haller of the Violent Crime Unit of the U.S. Attorney’s Office.